Born: United States of America

-He also served as a Lecturer at Stanford University from 1958 into the 1970s, as he commuted from Southern California during his Lockheed years, and developed and taught a full helicopter curriculum, at the undergraduate and graduate levels, covering VTOL aerodynamics, dynamics, aeroelasticity and design.
+He also served as a Lecturer at Stanford University from 1958 into the 1970s, as he commuted from Southern California during his Lockheed years.
+There he developed and taught a full helicopter curriculum at the undergraduate and graduate levels.
+These courses covered VTOL aerodynamics, dynamics, aeroelasticity, and design.

 Leaving industry, Dr. Carlson went to work for the US Army at NASA Ames Research Center in 1972.
 Beginning as chief of the Advanced Systems Research Office, he rose to the position of Director of US Army Air Mobility Research and Development Laboratories in 1976, managing all rotorcraft research activities for the Army.
 He was a leader and a force behind such technology development programs as the Advanced Digital-Optical Control System, Advanced Rotorcraft Transmission, and the Advanced Composite Airframe Program.